Bar Training Course (PgDip)

 - IELTS with an overall score of 7.5 with at least 7.5 in all subskills

-- or Pearson Test of English (PTE) Academic with an overall score of 73 and at least 73 in all communicative skills.
+- Or, Pearson Test of English (PTE) Academic with an overall score of 80 with no less than 80 in all communicative skills.

 You must have taken the test within two years of the course start date and all required scores must have been achieved in one sitting of the test.